 As a landlord, you’re happy to have tenants living in your property, that is until it’s time to sell your Long Island house.
 There are quite a few things that can derail your plans to sell, especially when tenants are involved.
-Unless you’re flexible or have luck on your side, your selling schedule usually doesn’t match the dates on your tenant’s lease perfectly and it may seem tough to sell a property with tenants.
+Unless you’re flexible or have luck on your side, your selling schedule usually doesn’t match the dates on your tenant’s lease perfectly and it may seem tough to sell a rental property with tenants.

 “Can I sell a home with tenants” is a question we get all the time.
 When I started in this business, I never expected this situation to be as popular as it is, but after buying homes on Long Island for years, and having some rentals of my own, I have come across this quite frequently.
 This has become even more popular in 2020 with the moratorium on evictions and the financial distress that both tenants and landlords are experiencing as a result of COVID-19.